Zaberahmed/Squash-Booking-App/README.md

 **\*\***More instructions\***\*\*\*\***

 1. Do not push anything to main.

 2. Always pull work from remote before starting your work.
 Command: git checkout dev && git pull origin dev

 3. Always pull from the remote repo before pushing your work.
 Command: git pull origin dev && git push origin dev

-4. Do not delete any branch or if you have to, at least consult with someone else..
+4. Do not delete any branch or if you have to, at least consult with someone else.

+5. If you are having problems with running (npm run dev) the app after pulling other's changes, it is possible that package-lock.json and package.json is out of sync.
+We can resolve it two ways:
+   One: Go to your client folder and paste it in the terminal 'rm -rf node_modules package-lock.json && npm i' (This might take long to finish)
+   Two: use 'npm ci' instead of 'npm i' before running 'npm run dev'